The Intake

 What is National Doctors Day?

 National Doctors Day is a day to celebrate and recognize medical doctors and their contributions to society.
-Congress designated the holiday on March 30, 1991, with the passing of Public Law 101- 473, and George Bush issued a proclamation in observance of the day on February 21, 1991.
-In 2024, National Doctors Day will be celebrated on Saturday, March 30.
+The United States Congress designated the holiday on March 30, 1991, with the passing of Public Law 101- 473.
+In addition, Former US President George Bush issued a proclamation in observance of the day on February 21, 1991.

 National Doctors Day is a day to celebrate and recognize medical doctors and their contributions to society.